 - Chill the meat again while preparing the seasoning mixture.

 - Immediately after these instructions on how to process jerky, there are two jerky recipes: California Jerky and Wild West Jerky.
 Select and prepare one of these seasoning blends.
 Stir the seasoning blend well until all ingredients are dissolved.
 Chill the mixture well.
 Add the meat strips and stir them from time to time, especially during the first few hours of curing.
 Refrigerate overnight.

 - During the morning of the second day, use a colander (or the like) to drain the curing liquid from the meat.
 Do not rinse!

-- Hang the strips, place the strips on smoker racks, or lay the strips in wire-mesh smoking baskets.
+- Hang the strips, place them on smoker racks, or lay them in wire-mesh smoking baskets.
 (Wire-mesh baskets are preferable; hanging the strips will allow more of the product to be processed, but the use of baskets makes processing easier and faster.)
-A thermometer is not required for beef, pork, or any other kind of meat if the suggested high temperatures and long processing times are followed.
+You won’t need a thermometer for beef, pork, or any other kind of meat, if you follow the suggested high temperatures and long processing times.
 You may use a common smoker with a heat source inside.
 To facilitate drying, the smoker chimney damper should be fully open.

 - Dry at 140°F (60°C) with no smoke until the surface is dry.
 This will require at least one hour.
 If the strips are on wire mesh, turn them over after 30 to 45 minutes to prevent sticking.

 - Raise temperature to 160°F (71°C), and smoke for 2 or 3 hours.